forgewiki/forgewiki/scripting/variables-basic/README.md

 ## Description

-Nodes that declare temporary values for use by other nodes within the same script brain.
+Nodes that store and retrieve values for use by other nodes within the same script brain.

 ## List of objects